Version 8.0: 22 May 2018

 Notability has partnered with My Script, the developers of Nebo, to bring us Math conversion in the app as a paid feature in their Notability Shop.
 It costs $3, just like the handwriting recognition feature.
 These are all the rules and symbols supported in math conversion.

 Notability can convert your math equations and chemical elements into a high-resolution scalable image.
 You can change the colour of your equations under Style and your image has all the other features you get for your images.
 You can resize the image, rotate it and wrap text around it.
 This conversion is impressive as long as the app is converting your equations accurately.

 The moment there is a mistake, you have to start writing the equation from scratch because you can’t edit mistakes on an image.
 Sometimes the OCR engine makes a few mistakes with handwriting conversion, which you can correct in the conversion window.
 For math conversion, unfortunately, you can’t do that.
 Let’s hope our developers will find a way to support real text when converting our Math equations.
 That way, we don’t have to rewrite everything when the OCR engine makes mistakes.

 We took this opportunity to talk to our Notability developers about their Notability shop.
 Most of us are not very happy with the direction their business model is taking, so we thought to talk to them about it.
 According to our developers, they introduced the Shop (and we quote):

 As a way to offer additional fun and functional features for purchase that cater to the more “power user” who might want more customisation options above and beyond our average user (and the revenue from the Shop allows us to keep the upfront cost of the app low so more students can access it).Notability developers

-The items in the Notability are optional, you purchase them only if you want them.
+The items in the Notability shop are optional; you purchase them only if you want them.
 We certainly think this is better than monthly subscriptions.
-Notability will continue releasing free updates and they will continue adding items to their shop.
+Notability will continue releasing free updates, and they will continue adding items to their shop.